pw_thread_threadx#

 PW_THREAD_THREADX_CONFIG_MAX_THREAD_NAME_LEN#

 The maximum length of a thread’s name, not including null termination.
 By default this is arbitrarily set to 15.
-This results in an array of characters which is this length + 1 bytes in every pw::thread::Thread’s context.
+This results in an array of characters which is this length + 1 bytes in every pw::Thread’s context.

 PW_THREAD_THREADX_CONFIG_DEFAULT_TIME_SLICE_INTERVAL#